 Individual Short Term Disability Insurance

 What would happen if your nagging cough turned into bronchitis or a slip in the bath tub threw out your back?
 If you have a job, you might be able to dip into your accrued vacation or sick-leave time to cover your expenses while you recover from an illness or injury.
 You might even have short-term disability insurance provided by your employer.
 But if you’re self-employed you’re on your own.
-Rather than raiding your savings or racking up credit card debt, look into a affordable individual short-term disability plans.
+Rather than raiding your savings or racking up credit card debt, look into affordable individual short-term disability plans.

 Statistically, if you’re between the age of 35 and 65, you are at risk of a disability that will keep you from working for 90 or more days; one in every three workers is.
 The older you get the greater that probability becomes.
-Since you’re self-employed, you don’t have Workers Compensation and, if you’re like 80% of the U.S. population, you’ll wipe out your savings in about 60 days.
+If you’re self-employed, you don’t have Workers Compensation and, if you’re similar to 80% of the U.S. population, you’ll wipe out your savings in about 60 days.
 But, if you have short-term disability insurance, depending on your plan, you’ll get a check equaling a percentage of your regular salary every month you’re disabled.
 For the self-employed, many policies limit benefits to 50 or 60% of gross income.
 Still, that’s a lot better than nothing or borrowing short-term money at a high interest rate.

 Self-employed Disability Insurance Rate Factors

 If you are self-employed, especially as a sole proprietor with no employees, you may not issue yourself a pay check, so it’s vitally important that you keep detailed records of your income.
 Should you need to file a claim, you’ll be able to provide the documentation your short-term disability coverage company will require.